HibberdLab/hibberdlab.github.com/positions.md

 ## Coming to work in the lab

 At present we do not have any funded positions available.
-However, if you are interested in coming to work with us, either as a PhD student or as a post-doc, projects are available in the following areas:
+However, if you are interested in coming to work with us, either as a PhD student or as a post-doc, please contact us, as we are looking to develop projects in the following areas:

 ### Defining the degree to which BS and M gene expression is convergent in independent C<sub>4</sub> lineages